WeAreGenki/docker-smtp/README.md

   wearegenki/smtp:latest
 ```

-**NOTE:** The separating delimiters are different for RELAY_TO_DOMAINS (: colons) and RELAY_FROM_HOSTS (; semicolons).
-Your username and password are probably your API key.
+**NOTES:**

+1. The container listens for incoming connections on port `2525` (high port number so the container doesn't need the `NET_BIND_SERVICE` capability).
-Port 25 is open to your internal Docker network.
-If you need to expose this publicly, so it's possible to connect from a different network, add `-p 25:25/tcp` to your docker run command.
+2. Port 2525 is open to your internal Docker network.
+If you need to expose this publicly, so it's possible to connect from a different network, add `-p 2525:2525/tcp` to your docker run command.
+3. The separating delimiters are different for RELAY_TO_DOMAINS (`:` colons) and RELAY_FROM_HOSTS (`;` semicolons).

 ## Licence